VINTISHOP/vinted-bot/README.md

   <img alt="npm" src="https://img.shields.io/npm/v/discord.js?label=Discord.js&style=for-the-badge">
 </p>

-<h1 align="center">BOT VINTED FOR DISCORD</h1>
+<h1 align="center">VINTED BOT</h1>

-Do you want to improve your buying and selling experience on Vinted ?
+<p>Do you want to enhance your buying and selling experience on Vinted?
 Our bot is the perfect tool for you.
-It is an automated program designed so that ads from the online sales platform Vinted are sent directly to your Discord server.
+It’s an automated program designed to send Vinted listings directly to our web panel, with options to also send them to Discord, Telegram, and Signal.</p>

+<p>Our bot comes with the latest features: <strong>auto-buy, auto-cop, access to Vinted on all available markets, and a simplified interface for easy and quick use</strong>.</p>

+<p>As an expert in Vinted bot development for two years, I have already delivered over 70 bots to clients around the world.
+Our bot is accessible to everyone, making it the ideal tool for getting started in e-commerce.
+Whether you’re simply looking for discounted clothing or planning to launch a subscription Discord server, our bot is designed to meet all your needs.</p>

 :warning: The code is not open source, to be able to obtain the bot open a ticket on my discord server : https://discord.gg/XtHueHB9hm